yalotfi/AssortedAI/README.md

 ## AssortedAI

 This project is primarily a way to organize individual ML algorithms that I've implemented in disparate repositories.
-AssortedAI will become a package that has core functionality that makes machine learning simple and extensible.
+AssortedAI will become a package that has core functionality that makes machine learning simple and declarative.
 At a bare minimum, it will cover basic supervised learning algorithms, at least one clustering technique, variations of stochastic gradient descent, and some preprocessing utilities.

 Beyond the basic prerequisites, I would like the implement visualization tools and dimensionality reduction techniques like PCA and t-SNE.
-In terms of graphing model performance, many libaries are lacking in this regard.
-This feature could become an advantage.
 In terms of optimization, I haven't used second order, Netown methods so this could be another stretch goal for the project.

-Finally, there will be several fleshed out examples with concrete machine learning tasks from MNIST to iris-flower prediction, and housing price predictions.
-It will provide a solid context on using the APIs and I aim for it to feel akin to a simplified sklearn work-flow.
+Finally, there will be several detailed examples of machine learning tasks from digit recognition to flower-type prediction, and housing price predictions.
+It will provide a solid context on using the APIs.
+I aim for it to feel akin to a simplified sklearn work-flow.

 ### Motivation: